FOSSEE/st-scripts/getting_started_with_for/script.rst

 ..
 L3

+{{{ Show slide with pre-requisite }}}

 {{{ switch to next slide, 'Whitespace in python' }}}

 ..
 R3

+Before beginning this tutorial,we would suggest you to complete the tutorial on "Getting started with Lists".

 In Python whitespace is significant, and the blocks are visually separated.The best practice is to indent the code using four spaces.

 As you can see in the slide, “Block B” is an inner block, indented by 4 spaces.
 After “Block B” the next statement in ”Block A” starts from the same indentation level of other ”Block A” Statements.